FAQs

 What about completion and/or aftercare?

-Our program is a minimum of one year.
-When a lady is ready to graduate the program, the staff will give the student an exit plain to individualize and create a tailored aftercare program.
-These plans will vary depending on each lady's specific struggles needs, and circumstances.
-All students are highly encouraged to do either a Servant-Leader internship or transition into one of our re-entry homes located minutes from the House of Hope.
-Both programs provide a certain level of freedom as well as support and accountability during the early stages of recovery.
+Our program lasts a minimum of one year.
+When a resident is ready to graduate, staff will provide an individualized exit plan to create a tailored aftercare program.
+These plans are designed to meet each resident’s unique struggles, needs, and circumstances.
+All residents are highly encouraged to participate in either a Servant-Leader internship or transition into one of our re-entry homes, located just minutes from House of Hope.
+Both options offer a balanced combination of freedom, support, and accountability during the early stages of recovery.